paradime-io/paradime-dbt-movie-challenge/README.md

 ![plot](https://github.com/paradime-io/paradime-dbt-movie-challenge/blob/movie-isin-pesch-deel-com/images/top10_imdbrating.png?raw=true)

-We can see that although these movies have great IMDB ratings, they have very low number of votes which indicates that their imdb rating is not as indicative.
+We can see that although these movies have great IMDB ratings, they have very low number of votes which indicates that their imdb rating is not as indicative to determine success.

 #### 2. Top 10 movies by number of awards won